kilpkonn/msc-thesis/main.typ

   ],
 ) <rust-impl-method>

-Similarly to "free function" tactic it also ignores functions that have non-default generic parameters defined on the function for the same reasons.
+Similarly to the "free function" tactic, it also ignores functions that have non-default generic parameters defined on the function for the same reasons.
 However, generics defined on the ```rust impl``` block pose no issues as they are associated with the target type, and we can provide concrete values for them.

-A performance tweak for this tactic is to only search the ```rust impl``` blocks for types that are new to us meaning that they were not present in the last iteration.
+A performance tweak for this tactic is to only search the ```rust impl``` blocks for types that are new to us, meaning that they were not present in the last iteration.
-This implies we run this tactic only in the forward direction i.e. we need to have term for the receiver type before using this tactic.
+This implies we run this tactic only in the forward direction, i.e. we need to have a term for the receiver type before using this tactic.
-This is a heuristic that speeds up the algorithm quite a bit as searching for all ```rust impl``` blocks is a costly operation.
+This is a heuristic that speeds up the algorithm quite a bit, as searching for all ```rust impl``` blocks is a costly operation.
 However, this optimization does suffer from the phase ordering problem.
-For example, it may happen that we can use some method from the ```rust impl``` block later when we have reached more types and covered a type that we need for an argument of the function.
+For example, it may happen that we can use some method from the ```rust impl``` block later, when we have reached more types and covered a type that we need for an argument of the function.

 We considered also running this tactic in the reverse direction, but it turned out to be very hard to do efficiently.
-The main issue is that there are many ```rust impl``` blocks for generic `T` which do not work well with the types wishlist we have as it pretty much says that all types belong to the wishlist.
+The main issue is that there are many ```rust impl``` blocks for generic `T` that do not work well with the types wishlist we have, as it pretty much says that all types belong to the wishlist.
 One example of this is shown in @rust-blanket-impl.

 #figure(